 CERD is the United Nations body that monitors compliance by UN countries to the International Convention on the Elimination of All Forms of Racial Discrimination.

-In 2011 Runnymede coordinated the input of non-governmental organisations (NGOs) to the UK government's examination by CERD, the UN Committee on the Elimination of Racial Discrimination.
-The government’s commitment to race equality came under scrutiny by the Committee, which has been examining what actions the government is taking to challenge racism and promote race equality.
+Runnymede has published the report of non-governmental organisations (NGOs) to the UK government's examination by CERD, the UN Committee on the Elimination of All Forms of Racial Discrimination (CERD).

 Read more about how the CERD process works